paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-046-indian-self-determination-and-education-assistance.md

 #### References in Text
 This chapter, referred to in text, was in the original “this Act”, meaning Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
 2203, known as the Indian Self-Determination and Education Assistance Act, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of this title](./chapter-046-indian-self-determination-and-education-assistance.md#section-5301) and Tables.

 The Elementary and Secondary Education Act of 1965, referred to in text, is Pub.
 L. 89–10, Apr.
 11, 1965, 79 Stat.
-27, as amended.
-Title VI of the Act is classified generally to subchapter VI (§ 7401 et seq.) of chapter 70 of Title 20, Education.
+27. Title VI of the Act is classified generally to subchapter VI (§ 7401 et seq.) of chapter 70 of Title 20, Education.
 For complete classification of this Act to the Code, see Short Title note set out under [section 6301 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section6301&num=0&edition=prelim) and Tables.

 #### Codification
 Section was formerly classified to [section 458e of this title](./chapter-014-miscellaneous.md#section-458e) prior to editorial reclassification and renumbering as this section.